Ashwiinii/image-blending/README.md

 ### Image Masking:
   - Align foreground and background images.
   - The GUI can generate a black/white image, called the mask, of the same size as the opened image, in which the selected region(s) are white and the remaining black.
-  - GUI to create mask on the foreground image of following shapes:
+  - The GUI to create mask on the foreground image is able to create masks of following shapes:
     - ellipse
     - rectangle
     - free shape